 Betty P. Wiggins Center

 4011 N 39th St

 Office Hours: 8 AM to 4 PM

 The Grant & Per Diem (GPD) Program provides transitional housing and supportive services to homeless Veterans to stabilize and prepare them for a life of independence.
-Veterans are able to stay in the program for up to two years.

 - Must be a male, 18 years or older

 - Must be homeless or in danger of becoming homeless.

 - Must have psychiatric and/or substance abuse diagnosis.

 U.S. Department of Housing and Urban —U.S. Department of Veterans Affairs Supportive Housing (HUD-VASH) Program provides housing vouchers with VA supportive services to help Veterans who are homeless and their families find and sustain permanent housing.